The Very Short Version of My Fitness Journey

 EUPHORIA - RIGHT IN THE FEELS

 This workout became my own recipe for success.
 I lifted at least 5 times a week and did fasted cardio 5 times a week as well.
 Well after a month of really kicking my butt, on January 28, I weighed myself and saw something I had not seen since freshman year in high school over 16 years ago.
 I was able to drop my weight down to 199 lbs. in a little over a year.
 That day in the shower I started sobbing really hard, I caught my head in my hands and just let go of the tears, I was in disbelief, who would have thought that in under a year I would be able to change my life so much.
-I was a new man.
-Forget that I was reborn and ready to conquer the world.
+I was a new man and I was reborn and ready to conquer the world.

 THE TOP OF MT.
 EVEREST REACHED?